RedstoneWizard22/4D/src/data/wireframe/STRUCTURE.md

 ### volumes

-List of face sets that enclose a volume
+List of face sets that enclose each volume

 ```
 "volumes":[